 21, 23, 24, 25, 29, 33, 49

-So I have an outlier at 49 but no extreme values, I won't have a top whisker because Q3 is also the highest non-outlier, and my plot looks like this:
+So I have an outlier at 49 but no extreme values.
+I won't have a top whisker on my plot because Q3 is also the highest non-outlier.
+So my plot looks like this:

 It should be noted that the methods, terms, and rules outlined above are what I have taught and what I have most commonly seen taught.
 However, your course may have different specific rules, or your calculator may do computations slightly differently.
 You may need to be somewhat flexible in finding the answers specific to your curriculum.